 Most people are well acquainted with Tax Day, the day when everyone’s tax returns are due.
 But you may be less familiar with Tax Freedom Day.

 Tax Freedom Day is an important milestone for both the country and individual consumers.
-It is a metric used to calculate how long Americans collectively need to work to pay the country’s tax bill.
+It is a metric used to calculate how long Americans collectively need to work to pay the country’s tax burden.

 This article will explain what Tax Freedom Day is, how it’s calculated, and how it affects you in your everyday life.